Ex Astris Scientia

 Q: Your page on canon is a total waste, because it is not up to you to decide what is canon.

-A: If you actually read the frakking page, you will notice that I discuss the issue because the people who are expected to decide what is canon don't always agree or don't even care.
+A: If you care to read the frakking page, you will notice that I discuss the issue because many fans and even some people who are expected to decide what is canon don't always agree or don't even care.